 Bald Patches: Another sign that you need aeration is bald patches on the lawn.
 It will begin as slow grass growth in these areas which will go on until it becomes complete bald patches.

 Discoloration: Has your lawn changed from being nice and green to yellow or even a shade of brown that looks very close to rust?
 This could be an indication that the grass isn’t getting enough nutrients.
-If you have added fertilizer and the problem still persists, then you need to aerate because the fertilizer isn’t getting to the roots.
+If you have added fertilizer and the problem persists, then you need to aerate because the fertilizer isn’t getting to the roots.

 Puddles: What happens when you irrigate your lawn?
 Do puddles form on the grass and stay there for long periods?
 Ideally, water should soak into the soil quickly.
 If it takes longer than usual, then you need to consider aeration.